 If you are handy around the house and take care of repairs and improvements yourself, installing a sump pump may be easy for you.
 Otherwise, there are professional services that will assist with the installation of your sump pump.
 They will ensure that your pump is installed properly and working to the best of its ability.

 Maintaining your sump pump is pretty basic.
-These steps are imperative to keep your sump pump working properly, and keeping your basement from flooding.
+These steps are imperative to keep your sump pump working properly to keep your basement from flooding.
 In spring, when the rainfall is typically the highest, is when you should check your sump pump.

 To keep the sump pump in working order, check these following things:

 - Make sure your sump pump is upright.
 If the unit is tilted, it may not work properly, and then flood your basement.

 - Test that your pump is working properly by pouring a bucket of water into your sump pit.
 If you hear the sump pump turn on, the unit is ready to go for heavy rainfall!